 There are many different theories as to what a polarized lens offers its wearer; therefore, we decided to help our ShadesDaddy current and future customers with their decision making before placing an order by clarifying the actual facts against the myths.

 However, even though polarized lenses improve visibility and provide better protection, they have some disadvantages.
-In some cases, polarized lenses may reduce the visibility of images produced by liquid crystal displays (LCD) screens such as cell phones, GPS devices found on cars and boats and other flat LCD screens can be affected by this.
+In some cases, polarized lenses may reduce the visibility of images produced by liquid crystal displays (LCD).
+Screens such as cell phones, GPS devices found on cars and boats and other flat LCD screens can be affected by this.